 Therefore you should always check that the return value is nil or NO before attempting to do anything with the NSError object.
+Similarly you ought to check error domain before checking error code.

-Custom error belong to error domain
+Custom error belongs to error domain

 Custom errors have error domain and error code defined.